eric8395/eric8395/README.md

-- 👋 Hi, I’m @eric8395
+👋 Hi, I'm Eric!

-Curious and aspiring data analyst!
+Native New Yorker and fanatic sports fan.
+Attemping make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win again.
+I am also a curious and aspiring data analyst looking to hone my skills in Python!

 <!---